lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Hudson (1990) wrote a wonderful review of coalescent theory and made available an <b>algorithm</b> to simulate data under different population models.</li>
 </ul>

 In the rest of this post, I will briefly introduce the coalescent approach, including basic components and important extensions.
 I will first discuss how to implement the coalescent events that relates the sample of DNA sequences via their common ancestry, assuming that the process follows the Wright-Fisher model.
-Then the assumptions of this model are gradually relaxed or changed to fit our goal of studying haplotype polymorphism.
-Specifically, since mutations are the sources of polymorphism, they must be incorporated into the model.
+Then the assumptions of this model are relaxed or changed one by one to fit our goal of studying haplotype polymorphism.
+For example, mutations must be incorporated into the model as they are the sources of polymorphism.
 Recombination is another indispensable element because it creates the boundaries of haplotypes (by breaking down the associations between SNPs) and linkage disequalibrium.
 I will also add some other genetic or population events. <b><TBC></b> These events consists of a stochastic process that produces not only a set of simulated DNA sequences but also their genealogical relationship and evolutionary histories.

 This process is assumed to have the so-called Markov property -- the state of a specific next step in the process only depends on the present state.
 In genetics it is natural to assumes that the probability of a future event depends only on the current situation.
 When time is continuously measured, the Markov process is closely related with the exponential distribution.
 If a random variable U follows an exponential distribution, often denoted U ~ Exp(λ), then Prob(U <= t) = 1 - exp(-λ*t), where λ > 0 is the parameter of the distribution called the rate parameter.
 Let X1, ..., Xn be independent exponentially distributed random variables with rate parameters λ1, ..., λn.
 A property of exponential distributions is that min{X1, ..., Xn} is also exponentially distributed, with parameter λ = λ1 + ... + λn.
 The index of the variable which achieves the minimum is distributed according to the law Prob(Xk=min{X1, ..., Xn}) = λk/(λ1 + ... + λn).
 As will be more clear below, this property is important for constructing a unified model incorporating aforementioned various evolutionary events, which are often assumed to be independent.
 For more information, please refer to the resources provided at the end of this post.